Business and Finance

 Introduction

 Melco International announced in January 2018 an opening of the resort in the Republic of Cyprus by early 2021.
-The resort will have a casino that will work temporarily in the selected location of Limassol, a Southern Coastal city in the Mediterranean Island.
-Later, the casino will be shifted to Melco International and the partners’ projected permanent property that will be named as “City of Dreams Mediterranean”.
-The consortium has a partnership of 75 and 25, with Melco International as leading firm headed by Lawrence Ho Yau Lung, a casino investor.
+The resort will have a casino that will work temporarily in the selected location of Limassol, a Southern Coastal city on the Mediterranean Island.
+Later, the casino will be shifted to Melco International, and the partners’ projected permanent property will be named “City of Dreams Mediterranean.”
+The consortium has a partnership of 75 and 25, with Melco International as a leading firm headed by Lawrence Ho Yau Lung, a casino investor.
 The other partner in the consortium is Zakaki i.e Cyprus Phasouri Ltd. a conglomerate based in Cyprus.
-Initially, there was an American casino investor company, Hard Rock International Incorporation involved in the consortium when it obtained casino license valid for 30 years from the government of The Republic of Cyprus in June 2017.
+Initially, there was an American casino investor company, Hard Rock International Incorporation, involved in the consortium when it obtained a casino license valid for 30 years from the government of The Republic of Cyprus in June 2017.

-The winner of the license is exclusively accredited and will enjoy the monopoly for fifteen years after that the other companies will be allowed to obtain licenses to compete for the consortium in Cyprus casino industry.
-The exclusivity of the license allows the winner to have a satellite casino in the country along with three slot parlours.
-The partners’ joint press release announced that the consortium will have a number of four satellite casino operating in Cyprus locations of Larnaca, Nicosia, free Paphos and Famagusta by 2018.
-Ministry of Tourism and Industry, commerce and Country Energy’ s organized event presented the finalized plan of Limassol casino resort by Melco International and partner Phasouri Cyprus respectively.
+The winner of the license is exclusively accredited and will enjoy the monopoly for fifteen years.
+After that, the other companies will be allowed to obtain licenses to compete for the consortium in the Cyprus casino industry.
+The exclusivity of the license allows the winner to have a satellite casino in the country along with three slot parlors.
+The partners’ joint press release announced that the consortium would have a number of four satellite casinos operating in Cyprus locations of Larnaca, Nicosia, free Paphos and Famagusta by 2018.
+Ministry of Tourism and Industry, commerce and Country Energy’s organized event presented the finalized plan of the Limassol casino resort by Melco International and partner Phasouri Cyprus, respectively.
 The press release included “nation’s first – the casino resort, is the biggest program for the development of tourism industry in the country of Cyprus involving an investment of total EUR 550 million” stated by the consortium partners.
 The casino resort which will be a joint property of consortium partners is documented, labelled as “Europe’s biggest integrated casino resort”.

-The features of the casino in the design also were also revealed in the press release.
-The promoters told that the resort will incorporate one hundred and thirty-six tables and twelve hundred gaming devices, a motel comprised of villas and five hundred hotel rooms, eleven restaurants and cafes.
-One sports centre, one health centre, retail store, swimming pools.
-A space of ninety-six hundred square meters will be allocated to convention and meeting settings and halls.
+The features of the casino in the design were also revealed in the press release.
+The promoters said that the resort would incorporate one hundred and thirty-six tables and twelve hundred gaming devices, a motel comprised of villas and five hundred hotel rooms, eleven restaurants and cafes.
+One sports center, one health center, a retail store, and swimming pools.
+A space of ninety-six hundred square meters will be allocated for convention and meeting settings and halls.

-Head of Melco’ International said that they will like their projects in Philippines and Macau, invest with the local industries for the interiors and designs of the resort and top class infrastructure to come up with most sophisticated entertainment facilities embedded with state of the art technological applications in every business operation at the resort.
+The Head of Melco International said that they would like their projects in the Philippines and Macau to invest with the local industries for the interiors and designs of the resort and top-class infrastructure to come up with the most sophisticated entertainment facilities embedded with state-of-the-art technological applications in every business operation at the resort.

-The consortium projected the resort attracting an estimated additional 300,000 tourist to the country per annum.
-The documented estimations told that effect of the casino on the local economy will be an approximate yearly Euro 700 million that by the end of the second year of the casino’ s business operations would be equivalent to four percent of the current gross domestic product generated by Cyprus.
-As far as the employment opportunities expected to be generated by the install of a casino in the country is projected as 4,000 job vacancies in the construction period and 2500 at the time of full operational phase of the casino.
+The consortium projected the resort would attract an estimated additional 300,000 tourists to the country per annum.
+The documented estimations told that the effect of the casino on the local economy will be an approximate yearly Euro 700 million, and by the end of the second year of the casino’s business operations would be equivalent to four percent of the current gross domestic product generated by Cyprus as far as the employment opportunities expected to be generated by the installation of a casino in the country are projected as 4,000 job vacancies in the construction period and 2500 at the time of the full operational phase of the casino.

-Melco International acquired all of the share of Hard Rock Incorporation in the project and resultantly is leading the consortium with an approximate 75 percent shareholding.
+Melco International acquired all of the shares of Hard Rock Incorporation in the project and, resultantly, is leading the consortium with an approximate 75 percent shareholding.
 The acquisition took place after the approval of the government of The Republic of Cyprus.
-Melco International claims to be the biggest economy contributor to the local economy in the near future of the country by complying the aspirations of the government for a world-class casino in the country.
+Melco International claims to be the biggest economic contributor to the local economy in the near future of the country by complying with the aspirations of the government for a world-class casino in the country.

 Melco International

-Melco International Development Limited was established in 1910 and became public in 1927 by listing on Hong Kong Stock Exchange in 1927 with an EX code 200.
+Melco International Development Limited was established in 1910 and became public in 1927 by listing on the Hong Kong Stock Exchange in 1927 with an EX code 200.
 The company was among the one hundred companies that first started business operations in Hong Kong.
-Today Melco International is a world-class firm functioning under the control of Lawrence Ho in leisure and entertainment industry with a leadership position in China, Russia and Philippines.
-In Asia, the company has a leadership position for developing, establishing and operating casino business with resort facilities having a major stake in Melco Resort & entertainment Limited listed on NASDAQ as MLCO.
+Today, Melco International is a world-class firm functioning under the control of Lawrence Ho in the leisure and entertainment industry with a leadership position in China, Russia and the Philippines.
+In Asia, the company has a leadership position for developing, establishing and operating the casino business with resort facilities having a major stake in Melco Resort & Entertainment Limited, listed on NASDAQ as MLCO.

-Being the first to secure Cypriot license for establishing one of the biggest casino resorts in Europe Melco International will be entering the European market with a credible and worthwhile image.
-The exclusivity of license for fifteen years will allow the company to earn long-term monopolistic advantage of operations in the country that will contribute a huge amount to the revenue.
-Melco has won the “Corporate Governance Asia Annual Recognition Award” in 2016 awarded by Corporate Governance Magazine and also the ” Hong Kong Corporate Governance Excellence Award” by Hong Kong Baptist University’ s Centre for Corporate Governance and Financial Policy and Chamber of Hong Kong Listed Companies.
+Being the first to secure a Cypriot license for establishing one of the biggest casino resorts in Europe, Melco International will be entering the European market with a credible and worthwhile image.
+The exclusivity of the license for fifteen years will allow the company to earn a long-term monopolistic advantage of operations in the country that will contribute a huge amount to the revenue.
+Melco won the “Corporate Governance Asia Annual Recognition Award” in 2016, awarded by Corporate Governance Magazine, and also the ” Hong Kong Corporate Governance Excellence Award” by Hong Kong Baptist University’s Centre for Corporate Governance and Financial Policy and Chamber of Hong Kong Listed Companies.

-The company is operating in two major areas of business around the world principally, Leisure and entertainment gaming industry and services provision for leisure and entertainment and lottery schemes alongside manufacturing business of electronic gaming machines and their distribution especially plaques and chips.
-Besides Melco International operates I property investment and sales business too.
+The company is operating in two major areas of business around the world, principally, the Leisure and entertainment gaming industry and services provision for leisure and entertainment and lottery schemes alongside the manufacturing business of electronic gaming machines and their distribution, especially plaques and chips.
+Besides, Melco International operates I property investment and sales business, too.
 The company is expected to enter the travel and tourism business in the future.

 The Republic of Cyprus

-The Republic of Cyprus presently is populated with 725,000 people out of whom Greek Cypriot population counts to 580,500 and Turkish community contributes 13,800 as in 81.6% and 18.4% respectively.
-Greek community speaks Greek language and follows commonly Orthodox Church of Cyprus.
+The Republic of Cyprus presently is populated with 725,000 people, out of whom the Greek Cypriot population counts 580,500, and the Turkish community contributes 13,800, 81.6% and 18.4%, respectively.
+Greek community speaks the Greek language and follows commonly Orthodox Church of Cyprus.
 The 1960’s constitution reveals that the Armenian, Latin and Maronites willingly opted to belong to the Greek Cyprus Community.
-However, the Turkish community adheres to the religion, Islam and speaks Turkish.
+However, the Turkish community adheres to the religion of Islam and speaks Turkish.

 Historical view

 Just off the Limassol-Nicosia road, the remains of an ancient human settlement in Cypriote regions of Southern and Northern coasts are dated back to 5000 B.C.
 The history of Cyprus is divided into different periods of time according to realms of reigns and civilizations.
-3900-2500 B.C era is named as the Chalcolithic period after the earliest civilizations in the region when the Island is thought to be first explored.
-The era of 2500-1050 B.C is known as Bronze Age when the natural wealth of Cypriote region was exploited and made pottery and items with and traded to Egypt, east and Aegean.
+3900-2500 B.C. era is named the Chalcolithic period after the earliest civilizations in the region when the Island is thought to be first explored.
+The era of 2500-1050 B.C. is known as the Bronze Age when the natural wealth of the Cypriote region was exploited and made pottery and items with and traded to Egypt, east and Aegean.

-1050-750 B.C. era is called the Geometric Age when Phoenicians first built kingdom at Kition.
+1050-750 B.C. era is called the Geometric Age, when Phoenicians first built a kingdom at Kition.
 That period is renowned for major developments and prosperity in the region.
 750-325 B.C Archaic/classical period when the foreigners invaded the kingdom that was conquered by Egypt, Persia and Assyria.
 333-332 B.C.
-Alexander’s era when he defeated Persia and took the region into control.
-Hellenistic era, 325-58 B.C. during which Egypt’s Hellenistic state defeated Alexander’ s generals and took over the rein.
+Alexander’s era was when he defeated Persia and took the region into control.
+Hellenistic era, 325-58 B.C., during which Egypt’s Hellenistic state defeated Alexander’s generals and took over the reign.
 8 B.C.
-330 AD is called Roman Era, 330-1191 AD BYZANTINE period named after the Eastern Roman Empire.
+330 AD is called the Roman Era, 330-1191 AD BYZANTINE period named after the Eastern Roman Empire.

-Afterwards, the Cyprus region went through many geographical and political phases during Frankish, Venetian, Ottoman period and British colonialism period.
+Afterwards, the Cyprus region went through many geographical and political phases during the Frankish, Venetian, Ottoman period and British colonialism periods.

 Constitution

-The constitution passed in 1960 was found to be non- functioning in many provisions and was amended in 1963 upon the recommendations proposed by the President of the Republic in order to make the law more functioning for the state affairs and public regulations.
-The amendments were opposed by the Turkish community and Turkish Ministers in the cabinet by walking out of the house.
-Since 1974, after the severe opposition of Turkish community the Cypriot region was divided into two parts, one under the Turkish government and the other under the Greek command.
+The constitution passed in 1960 was found to be non-functioning in many provisions and was amended in 1963 upon the recommendations proposed by the President of the Republic in order to make the law more functioning for state affairs and public regulations.
+The amendments were opposed by the Turkish community, and Turkish Ministers in the cabinet walked out of the house.
+Since 1974, after severe opposition from the Turkish community, the Cypriot region was divided into two parts, one under the Turkish government and the other under the Greek command.

-Presently, Cyprus has an advantage of being associated with European Union under the third countries rule.
-The negotiations with the European community started in 1971 after the encouragement from the United Kingdom and signed an Association Agreement enforcing the completion of ten years and two stages.
-Due to conflict with Turkish community the economic progress of Cyprus reduced and delayed, however, after the completion of the first stage though, with consecutive extensions, the Association Agreement was signed for the second stage in 1987 that paved the way for Cypriote economic progression.
-The Customs Union between European Union and Cyprus requires the elimination of all the quantitative restrictions and tariffs on the agricultural and manufactured products.
-Simultaneously, The Republic of Cyprus will enable itself to align its tariffs with European Union by progressively adopting the external CET tariff.
+Presently, Cyprus has the advantage of being associated with the European Union under the third countries’ rule.
+The negotiations with the European Community started in 1971 after encouragement from the United Kingdom, which signed an Association Agreement enforcing the completion of ten years and two stages.
+Due to conflict with Turkish community, the economic progress of Cyprus reduced and delayed, however, after the completion of the first stage though, with consecutive extensions, the Association Agreement was signed for the second stage in 1987 that paved the way for Cypriote economic progression.
+The Customs Union between the European Union and Cyprus requires the elimination of all the quantitative restrictions and tariffs on agricultural and manufactured products.
+Simultaneously, The Republic of Cyprus will enable itself to align its tariffs with the European Union by progressively adopting the external CET tariff.

-Three financial protocols have been signed between Cyprus and European Economic Community since 1977 that allows the financial aid to Cyprus of 136 million by European Union including special financial loans, grants, and general category loans.
+Three financial protocols have been signed between Cyprus and the European Economic Community since 1977 that allow financial aid to Cyprus of 136 million by the European Union, including special financial loans, grants, and general category loans.

 Economy

-The post-independence era of Cypriote economy has depicted a rapid growth performing successfully with full employment rate and stability in progression.
-The economy suppressed and underdeveloped before 1960 transformed into a progressive and growing modern economy by development in each sector whether industrial or agricultural with dynamic services advents in technological and physical infrastructure.
+The post-independence era of the Cypriote economy has depicted rapid growth, performing successfully with a full employment rate and stability in progression.
+The economy suppressed and underdeveloped before 1960 transformed into a progressive and growing modern economy through development in each sector, whether industrial or agricultural, with dynamic services advances in technological and physical infrastructure.
 The country is considered in the upper-middle class of income economies.
-The progression is even striking considering the downfall caused by the conflict with Turkish community and partition.
+The progression is even striking, considering the downfall caused by the conflict with the Turkish community and partition.

 The Cypriote community is found to be entrepreneurial and dynamic that has resulted in the economic success of the country, besides, there is a well-educated workforce working for the businesses and an economic system with a characteristic of strong market- orientation and solid official eco-political policies and regulatory reforms.

-In a couple of decades passed the Cypriote economy has become more European- oriented.
-Since the Customs Union Agreement came into effect in the year 1988, the biggest trade partner of Cyprus is European Union now.
-After the country became a member of the European Union in full, the market, social institutions, trade policies and economic regulations have clearly shown an adoption of European- oriented harmonization.
+In a couple of decades, the Cypriote economy has become more European-oriented.
+Since the Customs Union Agreement came into effect in the year 1988, the biggest trade partner of Cyprus is the European Union.
+After the country became a member of the European Union in full, the market, social institutions, trade policies and economic regulations have clearly shown an adoption of European-oriented harmonization.

 Limassol Casino Resort